lsuxrstudio/xrstudioguides/switchboard/README.md

 - If you get the error message `Operator already running cstat_project a9508bb6-992c-4268-9989-27c16639908b` make sure to close out the multi user server window.

 - If you get the error message `Node_0: Could not retrieve changelists for project.
 Are the Source Control Settings correctly configured?` open a command prompt and type `p4 login` followed by the yser passwoird and enter.

+- If for some reason the nDisplay node doesn't join the Multi User session and changes don't show up live on the other between machines, try loading and running a different Switchboard config and then go back to your original config and try it again.

 ## Resources